Metal ammine complex: Oxidation of ammonia

 Deprotonation can be combined with oxidation, allowing the conversion of ammine complexes into nitrosyl complexes:

 H-atom transfer

 In some ammine complexes, the N–H bond is weak.
-Thus one tungsten ammine complex evolve hydrogen:
+Thus one molybdenum ammine complex evolve hydrogen:

-This behavior is relevant to the use of ammonia as a hydrogen source.
+This behavior is relevant to the use of metal-ammine complexes as catalysts for the oxidation of ammonia.

 Applications

 Metal ammine complexes find many uses.
 Cisplatin (cis-[PtCl2(NH3)2]) is a drug used in treating cancer.
 Many other amine complexes of the platinum group metals have been evaluated for this application.